anaismeusy/currencypackage/README.md

 dashboard application.

 The package supports:

 - loading a processed currency dataset
 - converting an amount between two currencies
-- converting an amount from a reference currency to all other currencies
+- Converting an amount from a reference currency to all other currencies

 ------------------------------------------------------------------------